twincharged/BravoDesignAgency/README.md

 ## Progress
-I'll mess around with it real quick. - Joseph
+Got the navbar.
+The misc.css was missing. - Joseph

 ## Bugs